panasthetik2/identity-series/docs/index.md

 # Identity Series Homepage

-This is a selection of articles about decentralized identity.
+This is a selection of articles about decentralized identity and self-sovereign data.

 copyright 2022 by Jason Jagello (Panasthetik).